jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/unregisteredUserProcessing/unregisteredUserProcessing.rst

 How to add redirect url to shareable link or embed code?
 ========================================================

-1. Copy link or embed code (:ref:`Click here to read more about link/code creation<createInitLink>`.)
+1. Copy link or embed code (:ref:`Click here to read more about link/code creation<envelopeInitiation>`.)

 2. Modify your link by adding redirectUrl={yourUrl} parameter.
 In examples below you can see added redirectUrl to both the shareable link and the embed code, f.e.: redirect url to https://www.google.com